 Beta Analytic tested five commercially available peppermint oils from different manufacturers.
 All five products claim to be “100% natural peppermint oil”.
 Based on the lab’s carbon-14 analysis results, only 3 of the products are 100% naturally sourced and have no evidence of synthetic petrochemical adulteration.
 One product is 49% natural while the other product is only 1% natural.

 Carbon-14 test results are reported as % biobased carbon.
 A value of 100% biobased carbon would indicate that 100% of the carbon came from plants or animal by-products (biomass) living in the natural environment.
 A value of 0% biobased carbon would mean that all of the carbon was derived from petrochemicals, coal and other fossil sources.
 A value between 0-100% would indicate a mixture; the higher the value, the greater the proportion of naturally sourced components in the material.

 For more information, please read Beta Analytic’s article “Authentication of Peppermint Oil” published in Perfumer & Flavorist Volume 44 March 2019 issue.

 Based in Miami, Florida, ISO 17025-accredited Beta Analytic provides fast, high-quality natural versus synthetic testing of essential oils by carbon-14 analysis.
-The lab reports results in 5-7 business days (standard service).
-A faster service is also available with results reported in 4 business days or less.
 The lab has extensively worked on essential oils, flavors and supplements, among others.
 For inquiries on turnaround time or prices, please contact the lab using this form.